 Use these running shoes for snow-covered sidewalks and parks.
-The longer lugs of these waterproof trail shoes bite well into damp surfaces while the waterproof uppers keep your foot dry and toasty.
+The longer lugs of these trail shoes bite well into damp surfaces while the waterproof uppers keep your foot dry and toasty.
 On the other hand, if running in deep snow is your game, skip this section and head to the next one.

 1) adidas Terrex Agravic XT GTX

 Thanks to the full-length Boost midsole, the Terrex Agravic GTX offers plenty of cushioning for long winter runs.
 The wide-spaced lugs of the Continental outsole provide reliable traction without clogging.

 The upper is waterproof and protective due to the Gore-Tex lining and an upper design which incorporates fused Urethane reinforcements over a closed mesh.

 The RSM in the shoe’s name stands for Rain, Snow, and Mud.
 This is the winterized version of the standard Lone Peak so there are few extras like the eVent waterproofing membrane, a protective toe-cap, and fused midfoot overlays (vs. stitched on).

 Like the regular version, the outsole is made of a tacky compound for multi-terrain traction.
 Gaiter attachments are provided should you decide to use one.
 We’d like to point out that there is a high-top version of the same shoe in case you’re planning to run in ankle-deep snow.

 3) Asics Gel-Sonoma 4 GTX